vulgarmadman/nginx-s3-cdn/README.md

 The current `packer/files/sites-enables/ssl-com.conf` is configured to work out of the box on port 443 with cloudflare with the addition of edge certificates which can be generated from your console.

+Nginx SSL configuration details can also be found at http://nginx.org/en/docs/http/configuring_https_servers.html

 ## Terraform

 The terraform config in this repo will deploy: